-Wayfair has been struggling over the last two years as the number of active buyers, a key usage metric for the company, declined 2.93% annually to 22.1 million.
-This is one of the lowest levels of growth in the consumer internet sector.
+Wayfair has been struggling to grow its active buyers, a key performance metric for the company.
+Over the last two years, its buyers have declined 15.3% annually to 21.8 million.
+This is one of the lowest rates of growth in the consumer internet sector.

-In the number of active buyers decreased by 5.2 million, a 19% drop year on year.
+In Q2, Wayfair's active buyers decreased by 1.8 million, a 7.63% drop since last year.

-Revenue Per User
+Revenue Per Buyer

 User Acquisition Efficiency

-Earnings & Free Cash Flow
+Profitability & Free Cash Flow

-Investors typically look at a company’s operating income to get a sense of how profitable a core business is.
-Adjusted EBITDA is the most common profitability metric for consumer internet companies, similar to operating profit, but removes various one time or non-cash expenses to give a more normalized measure of profitability.
+Investors frequently analyze operating income to understand a business's core profitability.
+Similar to operating income, adjusted EBITDA is the most common profitability metric for consumer internet companies because it removes various one-time or non-cash expenses, offering a more normalized view of a company's profit potential.

-Key Takeaways from Wayfair's Q4 Results
+Key Takeaways from Wayfair's Q2 Results

 Is Now The Time?

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
-We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.
+We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.